 Vulnerability is the inclination or potential of any system to suffer adverse impacts from climate change.
 It is a function of the character, magnitude, and rate of climate variation to which a system is exposed as well as its sensitivity and adaptive capacity [6].
 Men and women are affected by the environmental effects of climate change in various ways.
-Disasters reinforce, sustain and raise gender inequality, making bad situations scarier for women [7].
+Disasters reinforce, sustain, and raise gender inequality, making bad situations scarier for women [7].
 Women bear a disproportionate share of the burden of preparing food, water, and fuel in many countries and climate change acts as a threat multiplier for them and the effect is more in developing nations where agriculture is the most important job sector for women [8].
-The socially constructed roles, identities, traditions, relationships, responsibilities and opportunities that come with being a man or woman in a particular society are referred to as gender.
+The socially constructed roles, identities, traditions, relationships, responsibilities, and opportunities that come with being a man or woman in a particular society are referred to as gender.
 As it interacts with socioeconomic, institutional, and environmental factors to produce varying degrees of susceptibility for different groups of men and women, gender is an important factor in determining vulnerability to climate change [9].
 The recent G20 New Delhi Leaders Declaration also highlighted the same fact that women and children are disproportionately affected by the negative consequences of climate change [10].
-At household level these socio-cultural factors shape household relations which shape gender specific vulnerability [11].
-Women’s less access to resources, lower decision-making power and significant domestic responsibilities also put them in a hazardous situation during vulnerable events [12].
-Vulnerability also differs across household heads; households with female heads are more vulnerable to climate change than households with male head [13].
+At the household level, these socio-cultural factors shape household relations which shape gender-specific vulnerability [11].
+Women’s less access to resources, lower decision-making power, and significant domestic responsibilities also put them in a hazardous situation during vulnerable events [12].
+Vulnerability also differs across household heads; households with female heads are more vulnerable to climate change than households with male heads [13].
 So it is clear that climate change vulnerabilities are gendered, yet most policy approaches fail to recognize this fact.
-The above information indicate unequivocally that gender is a crucial factor in climate change vulnerability and different household gender-dynamics plays an important role in shaping household’s vulnerability to climate change.
-Hence the following study was conducted in the state Tripura to understand how the intra-household gender dynamics influence household’s vulnerability to climate change.
+The above information indicates unequivocally that gender is a crucial factor in climate change vulnerability and different household gender dynamics play an important role in shaping a household’s vulnerability to climate change.
+Hence the following study was conducted in the state of Tripura to understand how the intra-household gender dynamics influence a household’s vulnerability to climate change.

 2. methodology

-The study was conducted in West Tripura district of Tripura state which is the most vulnerable district to climate change according to CRIDA (Central Research Institute for Dryland Agriculture) and it is also India’s seventh most flood exposed district [14].
+The study was conducted in the West Tripura district of Tripura state which is the most vulnerable district to climate change according to CRIDA (Central Research Institute for Dryland Agriculture) and it is also India’s seventh most flood-exposed district [14].
 Based on SAPCC (State Action Plan on Climate Change) and Flood Management Plan data, two blocks viz., Jirania and Old Agartala were purposively selected from the said district.
-From each block 2 villages were selected randomly followed by selecting 15 households randomly from each village.
-Conscious effort was made to include at least a few female headed households in the sample, though the number of female headed households in the study area was negligible.
-Thus a total of 60 households were selected for the study of which 49 were male headed households and 11 female-headed.
-The primary men (head of male-headed household) and primary women (wife of primary men in case of male-headed household or female head in case of female headed household) members of the households were selected as respondents of the study.
-All male headed households had both a primary man and a primary woman member; whereas the female headed households had only a primary woman member.
-Therefore, a total of 49 primary men and 60 primary women were selected which results to a total number of 109 respondents for the present study.
+From each block, 2 villages were selected randomly followed by selecting 15 households randomly from each village.
+A conscious effort was made to include at least a few female-headed households in the sample, though the number of female-headed households in the study area was negligible.
+Thus, a total of 60 households were selected for the study of which 49 were male-headed households and 11 female-headed.
+The primary men (head of male-headed household) and primary women (wife of primary men in case of male-headed household or female head in case of female-headed household) members of the households were selected as respondents of the study.
+All male-headed households had both a primary man and a primary woman member; whereas the female-headed households had only a primary woman member.
+Therefore, a total of 49 primary men and 60 primary women were selected which resulted in a total number of 109 respondents for the present study.